-But what the Bible says is that God has predestined everyone to be saved; when Christ died "for the world," He paid the price for everyone's sin; His "much more abounding grace" extends to everyone; if you're a human being in this world, Christ is already your Savior whose infinite love is to you personally as if you were the only lost soul on earth.
+The Master Teacher predestined everyone to be saved; when Christ died "for the world," He paid the price for everyone's sin; His "much more abounding grace" extends to everyone; if you're a human being in this world, Christ is already your Savior whose infinite love is to you personally as if you were the only lost soul on earth.
 You have freedom of choice and you can despise and reject Him, but that doesn't alter the fact that He gave Himself for you and to you.

-The Ephesians gospel "Good News" is explained elsewhere in the Bible:
+The gospel "Good News" is in the Bible:

-- (a) We are all born into the world under a blanket of legal condemnation inherited from our sinful head of the human race, Adam. - (b) But thanks to Jesus Christ, we are also born under a legal blanket of vindication in Him.
+We are all born into the world under a blanket of legal condemnation inherited from our sinful head of the human race, Adam.

+But thanks to Jesus Christ, we are also born under a legal blanket of vindication in Him.
 He has become our "last Adam," our new Head of the human race.
 He has been made to be sin for everyone, has taken everyone's full guilt upon Himself, has died the death that would have come upon us all "in Adam" (Rom.
+5:8-18).

-5:8-18). - (c) That means God is sincere and honest in His purpose formed "before the foundation of the world" to save eternally every member of the human race.
+That means God is sincere and honest in His purpose formed "before the foundation of the world" to save eternally every member of the human race.
 He has stacked the cards against no one.
-Ephesians one is dead right; you don't have to do something to make Jesus become your Friend and Savior, as so many of us preachers have often said; He already is!
+You don't have to do something to make Jesus become your Friend and Savior, as so many of us preachers have often said; He already is!

-(d) We can choose to live under which ever "blanket" we choose.
+We can choose to live under which ever "blanket" we choose.
 Live "in Christ" (as you already are in a legal or objective sense), and you are enrolled "in the school of Christ" where the Holy Spirit becomes your "Teacher" to "teach" you to "deny" the clamors of your fallen, sinful nature inherited from Adam.
 He actually trains you to "live soberly, righteously, and godly, in this present evil world" (Titus 2:11, 12).
 He convicts you of sin and righteousness and judgment (John 16:7-11), takes you by the hand and leads you all the way into the New Jerusalem (cf. Isa.
 41:13).